Konpeito: Japan's Tiny Treats

 How to make konpeito

 How does konpeito get its shape?
-Konpeito is made with a drum-shaped machine called “Dora.”
+Konpeito candy is made with a drum-shaped machine called “Dora.”
 It can spin and heat up while the candy maker carefully drizzles the sugar syrup.
 This gives the sugar core a lumpy coating, creating the star-like spikes we love!
 It’s slow and a bit tricky, but this is what makes konpeito special.

 WHAT DOES KONPEITO SYMBOLIZE?